Dhruv10143/Meshmerize/README.md

-Certainly!
-Here's a template for a README file for a line follower bot with PID control system and shortest path finding:

----

 # Line Follower Bot with PID Control System and Shortest Path Finding

 This project implements a line follower robot that uses a PID control system for smooth and accurate line following.
 Additionally, it incorporates a shortest path finding algorithm to navigate efficiently through complex paths.